KDE/websites-openraster-org/baseline/layer-stack-spec.rst

 x and y attributes
 ^^^^^^^^^^^^^^^^^^

-Position attributes.
+For a layer, x and y are the horizontal and vertical offset in pixels to be applied.
 These are signed integers with a default value of 0.
+When both are zero, the layer source is drawn at the top-left corner.

+In the case of a non-root stack, this offset is not used for rendering.
+It does not have any effect on the layers contained in the stack.
+Readers can thus discard it and writers can omit it.

 name attribute
 ^^^^^^^^^^^^^^